 James Healy, MD, PhD

-In 2011 Jim won the IBF Risk Master Innovator Award for his investment in Amarin.
-He was listed as a leading “young and proven” biotech venture capitalists in 2012 by Xconomy, and was named as one of the top life science investors of 2013 by Forbes Magazine.
-Jim currently serves on the Board of Directors of the National Venture Capital Association which represents and serves the US venture capital industry.
+In 2011 Jim won the IBF Risk Master Innovator Award and was named as one of the industry's top life science investors in 2013 by Forbes Magazine.
+Jim is a Director on the Board of the National Venture Capital Association (NVCA) and has been appointed to the Emerging Companies Section Governing Board of the Biotechnology Industry Organization (BIO).

 Previously, Jim served as a member of the Executive Board of the College of Letters and Science at the University of California at Berkeley and has lectured on entrepreneurship at Stanford University.
 Prior to Sofinnova, Jim worked at Bayer (Miles), Sanderling, and consulted at ISTA Pharmaceuticals.

 Jim graduated with a BA in Molecular Biology and a BA in Scandinavian Studies from the University of California at Berkeley where he graduated with Honors and received a Departmental Citation.
 Jim received his MD and PhD in Immunology from Stanford University School of Medicine through the NIH Medical Scientist Training Program.
 He was a Beckman Scholar, received a Novartis Bursary Award and performed neuroscience research at the University of Virginia School of Medicine.
-Jim has authored or co-authored thirteen peerreviewed articles and invited reviews, including three papers published in Nature.
-He lived in Denmark for two years, speaks fluent Danish, enjoys mountaineering and is now taking up cross country skiing.
+Jim has authored or co-authored thirteen peer reviewed articles and invited reviews, including three papers published in Nature.
+He lived in Denmark, speaks Danish, and enjoys skiing.

 Assistant: Cassandra Fabel.
 Email: cassie(at)sofinnova.com.